1996 - Euthanasia Supreme (Me Against The World pt. 2)

 3. Until The End of Time (Rough Mix) feat.
 Sixx Feet Deep

-4. Never Had A Friend Like Me (Rough Mix)
+4. Friend Like Me Ballad of The Dead Soulja (Rough Mix) feat.
+Sixx Feet Deep

 6. Thugz Mansion (First Take & Freestyle)

-7. Who Do You Believe In (Rough Mix) feat.
+7. Who Do You Believe In (No Pimpin') feat.
 Kadafi & Nanci Fletcher

 8. Breathin' (First Take & Freestyle)